 - In recent years, the NFL has used data from game videos and sensors from gear like mouth guards to improve helmets.
 Biomechanical engineers also test NFL helmets the same way as car crash tests.
 They use data from each hard hit from games in the evaluations – taking into account each hit’s force, speed, velocity, player position and movement.

-- Guardian Caps are now mandatory for NFL practices – resulting in a 50 percent decrease in non-game concussions in 2023 and – are now being instituted in the college, high school and even youth ranks
+- Guardian Caps are now mandatory for NFL practices – resulting in a 50 percent decrease in non-game concussions in 2023 and – are now being instituted in the college, high school and even youth ranks.
+NFL now also allows them in games.

-Protecting broader mental health in the NFL has been a more nuanced process.
+Of course protecting broader mental health in the NFL is nuanced.
 Of all the American sports, football is probably the one most infused with outdated codes of masculinity and a “just play through it” mantra that characterized talking about one’s state of mind or emotions as signs of weakness.

 In 2019, the league and its players association agreed to a mandate that all 32 teams must have a mental health professional on its staff.
 Prior to that, a 24-hour crisis hotline called NFL Life Line was the primary resource in place for players or family members of players in distress.